-New field personnel receive training in proper sampling and field analysis.
-Before actual sampling or field analysis occurs, they will demonstrate to the QA Officer (or designee) their ability to properly calibrate field equipment and perform field sampling and analysis procedures.
-Field personnel training is documented and retained in the personnel file and will be available during a monitoring systems audit.
+New field personnel receive training in proper sampling and field analysis by the QA Officer (or designee) and/or existing field personnel.
+Before actual sampling or field analysis occurs, new personnel will demonstrate his or her ability to properly calibrate field equipment, and perform field sampling analysis procedures to the QA Officer (or designee).
+Field personnel training is documented and retained in the personnel file, and will be available during a monitoring systems audit.